katiearriagam/Architectural-Patterns/README.md

-# State and Proxy Patterns
+# Architectural Patterns

-Sample implementation of state and proxy patterns for software architecture course.
+Sample implementation of architectural patterns for software architecture course.

 In this repo you will find 2 directories (one per pattern) containing:
 <ol>